Partners & Sponsors

 talian Citizenship Assistance (ICA)is an Italian American firm that provides assistance to individuals of Italian descent who are interested in obtaining dual citizenship.
 ICA has offices in Italy and in the United States, and it offers the most comprehensive legal services for people in both countries and elsewhere.
 ICA’s team of professional genealogists, lawyers, translators and citizenship specialists is well known for its fine attention to detail, dedication and first-class customer service.
 The company has produced a video podcast which is available here.

 Sicilian born Nino Pino, a familiar face at Holy Rosary Church, has teamed up with Jim and Margaret Manchisi to bring fine contemporary Italian cuisine to Shirlington, Virginia at Osteria da Nino.
 Locally sourced meats, fish, and produce enhance a creative menu based on traditional dishes at this cucina italiana and bar featuring Italian inspired cocktails.
 Ask Nino about catering your dinner party or office luncheon.

-Since 1976, Italian-born brothers Michael,Mario, and Peter Repole have served generations of families in their flagship Greenbelt, MD restaurant.
-Today, customers can enjoy delicious Italian-American appetizers, subs, pizza, salads and pasta entrees at 12 other locations.
+Customers can enjoy delicious Italian-American appetizers, subs, pizza, salads and pasta entrees at their many locations in the Washington, DC area.
 Three Brothers caters as well (they have done so for AMHS at several events), so bring their family recipes home to your family sometime soon.